ethersex/ethersex/usb/usbdrv/Readme.txt

 16 MHz is not divisible by the USB low speed bit clock of 1.5 MHz, the code is somewhat tricky and has to insert a leap cycle every third byte.

-16.5 MHz Clock
+12.8 MHz and 16.5 MHz Clock
-The assembler module for this clock rate differs from the other modules because it has been built for an RC oscillator with only 1% precision.
+The assembler modules for these clock rates differ from the other modules because they have been built for an RC oscillator with only 1% precision.
 The receiver code inserts leap cycles to compensate for clock deviations.
 1% is also the precision which can be achieved by calibrating the internal RC oscillator of the AVR.
-Please note that only AVRs with internal 64 MHz PLL oscillator can be used since the 8 MHz RC oscillator cannot be trimmed up to 16.5 MHz.
+Please note that only AVRs with internal 64 MHz PLL oscillator can reach 16.5 MHz with the RC oscillator.
 This includes the very popular ATTiny25, ATTiny45, ATTiny85 series as well as the ATTiny26.
+Almost all AVRs can reach 12.8 MHz, although this is outside the specified range.

 See the EasyLogger example at http://www.obdev.at/avrusb/easylogger.html for code which calibrates the RC oscillator based on the USB frame clock.

+18 MHz Clock
+This module is closer to the USB specification because it performs an on the fly CRC check for incoming packets.
+Packets with invalid checksum are discarded as required by the spec.
+If you also implement checks for data PID toggling on application level (see option USB_CFG_CHECK_DATA_TOGGLING in usbconfig.h for more info), this ensures data integrity.
+Due to the CRC tables and alignment requirements, this code is bigger than modules for other clock rates.
+To activate this module, you must define USB_CFG_CHECK_CRC to 1 and USB_CFG_CLOCK_KHZ to 18000 in usbconfig.h.

 20 MHz Clock
 This module is for people who won't do it with less than the maximum.
 Since